dhadarau/vuntangle/docs/guide/getting-started.md

 ```sh
 yarn add git+https://github.com/dhadarau/vuntangle.git
 ```
+As you note currently using directly the github repo.

+Looking into turning this as a npm package hosted on [npmjs.org](https://npmjs.org)

 ## Usage

-To use the library components **VUntangle** it must be added to the application entry point like below:
+To use the library components **VUntangle** it must be added to the host application entry point like below:

 ```js
 import Vue from "vue";